galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 >
 {: .comment}

-IsoformSwitchAnalyzeR uses two parameters to define a significant isoform switch:
+IsoformSwitchAnalyzeR uses two parameters to define a significant {IS}:

 - Alpha: the FDR corrected P-value (Q-value) cutoff.
 - dIFcutoff: the minimum (absolute) change in isoform usage (dIF).